What is Vinayaka Chaturthi?

 The festival of Ganesh Chaturthi is also an occasion for various cultural and social programs.
-Activities such as theatre performances, orchestral events, free medical checkups, blood-donation campaigns, various charities etc. are organised at these times.
+Activities such as theatre performances, orchestral events, free medical checkups, blood-donation campaigns, various charities, etc. are organized at these times.
 It is also a period of major commercial activities in cities viz.
-Mumbai, Surat, Pune, Hyderabad, Bangalore and Chennai.
-There are many businesses, industries and artists who find this festival as an occasion to earn a major amount of their living.
-People from other religious communities also use to participate in this festival.
+Mumbai, Surat, Pune, Hyderabad, Bangalore, and Chennai.
+There are many businesses, industries, and artists who find this festival as an occasion to earn a major amount of their living.
+People from other religious communities also participate in this festival.

 Some historical facts regarding Ganesh Chaturthi

-It is unclear when the festival of Ganesh Chaturthi actually begun.
+It is unclear when the festival of Ganesh Chaturthi actually began.
 The festival has been publicly celebrated in Pune since the 17th century, during the era of Shivaji (1630 – 1680).
-King Shivaji who is also the founder of the Maratha Empire made it a major public event after the Mughal-Maratha wars.
-Later in the 19th century, during the British Raj, the festival became a private family celebration as the colonial British government banned Hindu gatherings through its anti-public assembly legislation in 1892.
-The Indian freedom fighter and social reformer Lokmanya Tilak took the efforts to revive the Ganesh Utsav festival as he recognised this celebration as a way of creating Hindu unity.
-Lord Ganesh was worshipped by all classes and this made Lokmanya choose this festival to bridge the gap between Hindu upper class and lower class and to develop a strong unity across them to oppose the British Government.
+King Shivaji, who is also the founder of the Maratha Empire, made it a major public event after the Mughal-Maratha wars.
+Later in the 19th century, during the British Raj, the festival became a private family celebration as the British colonial government banned Hindu gatherings through its anti-public assembly legislation in 1892.
+The Indian freedom fighter and social reformer Lokmanya Tilak took the efforts to revive the Ganesh Utsav festival as he recognized this celebration as a way of creating Hindu unity.
+Lord Ganesh was worshipped by all classes, and this made Lokmanya choose this festival to bridge the gap between the Hindu upper class and the lower class and to develop a strong unity across them to oppose the British government.

 Lord Ganesh in popular culture